sanjana-shriram/Equitable-Scheduler/CPULoadGenerator/README.md

 Run `gradle run` followed by command line arguments that you want to specify.<br>
 The following command line arguments are supported.

+Examples:

-`gradle run --args="--load-type cpuload"`
+1. `gradle run --args="--load-type cpuload"`
-`gradle run --args="--load-type const_cpuload"`
+2. `gradle run --args="--load-type const_cpuload"`

-1. `--help` - Display the help string.
+3. `--help` - Display the help string.
-2. `--load-type <type>` - Specify the type of load that you want to generate.
+4. `--load-type <type>` - Specify the type of load that you want to generate.
 The following are the supported types.

    - [cpuload](./src/main/java/loadgenerator/strategies/ConstIncreaseCPULoad.java) - CPU Load generator that
      constantly increases the CPU utilization of a machine from 1% to 100%.
 See [cpu-load-generator](#cpu-load-generator) for more information.
    - [loadaverage](./src/main/java/loadgenerator/strategies/ConstIncreaseLoadAverage.java) - 1min load average